-In conclusion, FatCow presents a few drawbacks and quite a few benefits—all of which likely stem from its small size and/or its focus on simplification.
+In conclusion, FatCow presents a few drawbacks and quite a few benefits—all of which likely stems from its small size and/or its focus on simplification.

 On one hand, pricing is simple in a way that makes buying a plan from FatCow painless.
 For some types of hosting, the simplicity means that you’ll get a really good deal.

 On the other hand, for shared web hosting, it’s only a good deal for the first term.
-Afterwards the simplicity might limit your ability to get a package properly tailored to your needs.
+Afterward, simplicity might limit your ability to get a package properly tailored to your needs.

 The customer support is alright—nothing major, but a few things here and there give me the sense their knowledge base could have outdated or shoddy articles.

 Overall, I would recommend FatCow for small to medium businesses who want VPS, WordPress, or dedicated hosting solutions.